Are Dachshunds Still Used for Hunting?

 The name Dachshund (pronounced: Dahks-hunt) means “badger dog.”
 In German, dachs means “badger,” hund means “dog.”
 Some other proper names in Germany are Dackel and Teckel.

-England was one of the first countries to turn the dachshund from a hunter to a favored pet.
-The dachshund was brought to the United States in the 1870’s, but more as a pet instead of a hunter.
+England was one of the first countries to turn the Dachshund from a hunter into a favored pet.
+The Dachshund was brought to the United States in the 1870’s, but more as a pet instead of a hunter.

-Yes, Dachshunds are among the Top 10 Dog Breeds For Hunting.
-Many hunters in Europe use the Dachshund dog breed to track and hunt, while only some hunters in the USA use doxies as hunting dogs.
+Yes, Dachshunds are still among the Top Dog Breeds For hunting.
+Many hunters in Europe and the US still use the Dachshund dog to track and hunt.

-Some hunters use a pack of dachshunds to hunt down their prey.
-This gives the hunter the advantage as the dogs will hunt together, then split off to dig down into different entrances of the animal’s burrow.
+Hunters often use a pack of dachshunds to hunt down their prey.
+This gives the hunter the advantage as these little long-dogs will hunt together, then split off to dig down into different entrances of the animal’s burrow.

 Are Dachshunds Good for Hunting?